Soft unification of exceptional effective field theories in de Sitter space: Introduction

 \section{Introduction}

-The recently proposed Generalised Energy Conservation (GEC) for de Sitter (dS) scattering amplitude defined on an extended Poincare patch serves as a powerful tool to constrain theories living in dS space \cite{Donath:2024utn,Du:2025zpm}.
-The extended Poincare patch is defined by analytically continuing the conformal time $\eta$ from $(-\infty,0)$ to $(-\infty, + \infty)$, therefore in and out states can be consistently prepared on the far past and far future boundary.
+The recently proposed Generalised Energy Conservation (GEC) for de Sitter (dS) scattering amplitude defined on an extended Poincare patch serves as a powerful tool to constrain theories living in dS space \cite{Donath:2024utn,bsyw-czt5}.
+The extended Poincare patch is defined by analytically continuing the conformal time $\eta$ from $(-\infty,0)$ to $(-\infty, + \infty)$ { which is mandated by the realisation of the full de Sitter isometry, an anti-de Sitter version of the argument can be found in \cite{Fujisawa:2014mha}}, therefore in and out states can be consistently prepared on the far past and far future boundary.
 Since there's no global time translation symmetry in (extended) dS space, energy conservation shouldn't be imposed as a prior condition.
 GEC thus refers to the vanishing requirement of the non-energy conserving part of the amplitude

 where $k_T \equiv \sum_{a\in\text{in}} |\vec{k}|_{a} - \sum_{b\in\text{out}} |\vec{k}|_{b}$ adhering to cosmologists' convention.
-Given the exceptional series in dS group representation theory \cite{Basile:2016aen,Sun:2021thf} where the conformal dimension $\Delta \geq 4$ is an integer, and the corresponding mass spectrum is given by $ m^2 = -\Delta(\Delta - 3)H^2$, it was shown in \cite{Du:2025zpm} that the scalar four-point dS amplitude can be uniquely fixed by imposing GEC \footnote{Unlike in flat space, the four-point dS amplitude cannot be uniquely fixed by the spectrum, derivative count, and dS invariance, since scale invariance allows different operators to contribute to the same kinematic dependence.}, which can be simply regarded as the requirement for the absence of instability within the theory \footnote{The non-energy conserving part of the amplitude only has support when energy in the future is greater (lesser) than energy in the past, which implies eternal energy creation(annihilation), leading to potential instability.}.
+Given the exceptional series in four-dimensional dS group representation theory \cite{Basile:2016aen,Sun:2021thf} where the conformal dimension $\Delta \geq 4$ is an integer, and the corresponding mass spectrum is given by $ m^2 = -\Delta(\Delta - 3)H^2$, it was shown in \cite{bsyw-czt5} that the scalar four-point dS amplitude can be uniquely fixed by imposing GEC \footnote{Unlike in flat space, the four-point dS amplitude cannot be uniquely fixed by the spectrum, derivative count, and dS invariance, since scale invariance allows different operators to contribute to the same kinematic dependence.}, which can be simply regarded as the requirement for the absence of instability within the theory \footnote{The non-energy conserving part of the amplitude only has support when energy in the future is greater (lesser) than energy in the past, which implies eternal energy creation(annihilation), leading to potential instability.}.
 It is therefore conjectured the full theory could be uniquely fixed by the GEC condition given a particular exceptional series mass spectrum.
 The theories that satisfy GEC are precisely the exceptional effective field theories (EFTs) stemmed from symmetries and brane world constructions \cite{Goon:2011qf,Bonifacio:2018zex,Bonifacio:2021mrf}.